2005198/Muttugly/README.md

 Create
 Registration
 Name, email address, and password are all input boxes.
-Backend adds the new user to users.
-JSON.
+Backend adds the new user to the users table in SQLite.
-Also creates an empty cart in carts.
-JSON for the user.
+Cart is stored in a separate cart table in the database.
 Add to Cart
 When you click "Add to Cart" on a purchase, it sends a POST request.
 Backend inserts the product with default quantity 1 into the user's cart array.
 Read
 User Login
-Input is checked against previously saved users.
-Json View Cart
+Input is checked against users in the SQLite database.
+View Cart
-GET /cart/:userId fetches the cart JSON.
+GET /getitems fetches the cart from SQLite.
 The cart page dynamically renders all products using JavaScript.
 Update
 Input field allows you to change the quantity.
-Sends a PUT request to update the cart JSON file.
+Sends a PATCH request to update the cart in SQLite.
 Delete
 A delete button beside each item initiates a DELETE request.
-Backend removes a product from the cart array.
-JSON.
+Backend removes a product from the cart table in SQLite.

 Validation, Integrity, and Testing
 Validation